marziehf/marziehf.github.io/_news/aya101_papers.md

 inline: true
 ---

-We release <a href="https://cohere.com/research/aya" target="blank">Aya 101</a> :herb: a massively multilingual dataset and language model.
-For more details checkout our <a href="https://arxiv.org/abs/2402.06619" target="blank">Data</a> and <a href="https://arxiv.org/abs/2402.07827" target="blank">Model</a> paper.
+We release [Aya 101](https://cohere.com/research/aya) :herb: a massively multilingual dataset and language model.
+For more details checkout our [Data](https://arxiv.org/abs/2402.06619) and [Model](https://arxiv.org/abs/2402.07827) paper.